 Author: Dr Mark Duffill, Dermatologist, Hamilton, New Zealand, 2008.

-Pressure urticaria is characterised by the appearance of weals after pressure to the skin.
+Pressure urticaria is characterised by the appearance of weals and/or angioedema after pressure to the skin.

 The weal in pressure urticaria consists of redness and swelling of the skin and subcutaneous tissues.
 Lesions may last for 8–72 hours.